kissofjudase23/Doc-DSA/README.md

     * 344: Reverse String (E)
     * 161: One Edit Distance (M)
       * Time O(1), Space (1):
-        * Merge the insert and remove cases
+        * Merge the insert and remove cases (find the short one)
-          * Use short and long string pointers
+        * Use short and long string pointers to traverse and compare
 ### Array
   * LeetCode:
     *  **Techiniques**
     * Remove
       * 27: Remove elements (E)
+        * Like partition step of quick sort (keep the border)
         * Copy the wanted elements to the front of the array
       * 26: Remove Duplicates from Sorted Array (E)
       * 80: Remove Duplicates from Sorted Array II (M)